Multiplicative Inverse Calculator

 8, respectively.
 Just as before, the multiplicative inverse appears underneath the moment you give the last number.

 For completion, let's conclude by showing how to find the multiplicative inverses ourselves.
-We follow instructions given in the above section, which means that in both cases, we first need to convert the numbers into (improper) fractions.
+We follow instructions given in, which means that in both cases, we first need to convert the numbers into (improper) fractions.

 3.25 = 3¼ = (3*4 + 1) / 4 = 13/4,